On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems

 \section{System Model}

 An IRSA system is considered with $M$ single-antenna users communicating with a central BS equipped with $N$ antennas.
 The users are assumed to be arbitrarily located within a cell, with the BS located at the cell center.
 The fading is modeled as block-fading, quasi-static and Rayleigh distributed.
-The time-frequency resource is divided into REs, and $T$ REs together constitute a \emph{frame}.
-The REs can be slots, subcarriers or both.
-In each frame, the users contend for the channel by randomly selecting a subset of REs, and they transmit replicas of their packets in the selected REs.
+The time-frequency resource is divided into RBs, and $T$ RBs together constitute a \emph{frame}.
+The RBs can be slots, subcarriers or both.
+In each frame, the users contend for the channel by randomly selecting a subset of RBs, and they transmit replicas of their packets in the selected RBs.
 Each packet replica comprises of a header containing pilot symbols and payload containing data and error correction symbols.

-The access of REs in a given frame by all the users can be represented by a binary access pattern matrix (APM) $\mathbf{G} \in \{0,1\}^{T \times M}$.
-The entries of $\mathbf{G}$ are denoted by $g_{tm} = [\mathbf{G}]_{tm}$, and $g_{tm} = 1$ if the $m$th user transmits its packet in the $t$th RE, and $g_{tm} = 0$ otherwise.
+The access of RBs in a given frame by all the users can be represented by a binary access pattern matrix (APM) $\mathbf{G} \in \{0,1\}^{T \times M}$.
+The entries of $\mathbf{G}$ are denoted by $g_{tm} = [\mathbf{G}]_{tm}$, and $g_{tm} = 1$ if the $m$th user transmits its packet in the $t$th RB, and $g_{tm} = 0$ otherwise.
 The $m$th user samples their repetition factor $d_m$ from a preset probability distribution.
-They then choose $d_m$ REs from a total of $T$ REs uniformly at random for transmission.
+They then choose $d_m$ RBs from a total of $T$ RBs uniformly at random for transmission.
 We note that, due to the distributed nature of the protocol, the $M$ columns of $\mathbf{G}$ are i.i.d., and $\mathbf{G}$ is independently generated from one frame to the next.